 Our remaining experiments therefore assume a Poisson distribution for the arrival of text messages.
-We use an attack intensity of $495 \ msgs/sec$ , which is equal to 9 message/second/sector and yields a blocking probability of 71%.
-For this case we show the SDCCH and TCH utilization in Figure 4.
-This figure confirms the effectiveness of the attack: during the attack, the SDCCH utilization is near 1.0, and the TCH utilization drops from close to 70% down to approximately 20%.
+We use an attack intensity of 495 msgs/sec, which is equal to 9 messages/second/sector and yields a blocking probability of 71%.
+For this case we show the SDCCH and TCH utilization in Figure 8.
+This figure shows the effectiveness of the attack: during the attack, the SDCCH utilization is near 1.0, and the TCH utilization drops from close to 70% down to approximately 20%.
 This shows that although TCHs are available for voice calls, they cannot be allocated due to SDCCH congestion.
-Our experiments confirm that, at this rate, no other bottlenecks in the system exist, including other control channels or the SS7 signaling links.
+Our experiments suggest that, at this rate, no other bottlenecks in the system exist, including other control channels or the SS7 signaling links.

-4. MITIGATION TECHNIQUES
+IV.
+MITIGATION TECHNIQUES